Vaishnav-NT/WeRe/README.md

   These involve the establishments that work on creating recycled products.
 Heaps of segregated waste are transported from localities to these industries.

 ## The key idea and its advantages
-  We have come up with a platform where people could get rid of recyclable waste hassle free and also provide What we would like to acheive through this is to create a self sustaining platform that would be benificial to both the users directly as well as help save the enviornment at the same time.
-A model like this gives us many advantages like lessen the need to set up infrastructure and handle  logistics and gives us the power to expand freely and efficeintly in a manner which is not possible for many.It also offers the customer a great degree of felxibilty in almost every aspect you can think of, be it collection or delivery.We want these process to be carried out as a part of their normal routine without consuming any additional resources or time.
+  We have come up with a platform where people can get rid of the recyclable waste in their house with ease.What we would like to acheive through this is to create a self-sustaining platform that would be benificial to the users directly as well as take a step towards saving the enviornment also.
+A model like the one we propose has many advantages like reducing the need to set up infrastructure and handle logistics .This in turn gives us the power to expand freely and efficeintly in a manner which is not possible for any other organization.It also offers the customer a great degree of felxibilty in almost every aspect they can think of, be it collection or delivery.We want these processes to be carried out as a part of their normal ddaily routine without consuming any additional time or resources.
 That is where the real strength of our approach lies.

 ### What problems are being solved: